Table of Contents

 Wholesale Stores (Tonya)

 Many wholesale (問屋, tonya) chains have stores where individual customers can shop.
 In Tokyo, these stores are concentrated mainly around the Shitamachi areas such as Asakusa, Ueno/Okachi-machi, Nihombashi, and Asakusabashi.
 An impressive variety of goods including food, kitchen supplies, plastic food replicas, daily items, toys, snacks, tools, fireworks, etc. for both home and professional use are available at discount prices.
 The stores have great expertise in their products and can help you with your shopping.
+Below is a list of some of the main tonya areas.

 In addition to a variety of global Internet shopping sites, there are a number of services within Japan that offer convenient online shopping services in English.